os-climate/hazard/CONTRIBUTING.md

 pip install pdm
 ```

-For use with Jupyter, the configuration is convenient:
+For use with Jupyter and mypy, the configuration is needed:
 ```
 pdm config venv.with_pip True
 ```